Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/assignments/assignment-4.md

 - https://www.data-to-viz.com

+## Requirements

+Your final project must be a visualization you create from a dataset of your choice.

+You can create your visualization using any of the methods from class: HTML/CSS/JS, Canvas, or D3.

+Your visualization should reveal the deeper meaning or a story from the data you have chosen.

+Your visualization should display, compare and contrast at least three data points.
+For example in the Titanic dataset data points might be: age, fare, and embarkation.
+You can do this by using more than one chart/graph if you like.

+## Notes

 Take a look at the examples here to get an idea of how to get started with D3:

 - https://github.com/soggybag/d3-examples